-Protecting Your Rights and Safety in Long Island Domestic Violence Cases
+Protecting Your Rights and Safety with a Suffolk County Domestic Violence Lawyer

 In New York, family violence or domestic violence is typically defined as a pattern of abusive behavior, including physical, emotional, verbal, or economic abuse, that occurs within an intimate relationship or between family members.
 This can include spouses, former spouses, parents and children, individuals in a dating relationship, or people who share a household.

-Common Domestic Violence Offenses in New York: Some common domestic violence offenses in New York may include:
+Common Domestic Violence Offenses in New York: Understanding the Legal Aspects: Some common domestic violence offenses in New York may include:

 - Assault: Physical violence or the threat of physical harm against a family or household member.

 - Harassment: Repeated unwanted behavior, such as threats, stalking, or verbal abuse, that creates fear or distress in the victim.